beinstoss/Banner-Data-Warehouse/Instructions.md

 - Normalize to at least BCNF.
 - The ERD should be a PDF file named "CourseDataERD.PDF" to be dropped in the `docs` folder.
 - Also in the `docs` folder, add a Markdown-formatted `CourseDataDictionary.md` file that defines every column on every table.
 Use the table names as second level headings (`##`) and bullet lists for the column definitions.
 If you are feeling frisky, then perhaps use Markdown tables instead of bullet lists.
+- Take care with the [Markdown formatting](https://github.github.com/gfm/).
+Dropping big, stupidly-formatted blobs of text is very bad form.
+It's also extremely unprofessional.

 __3. Create a SQLite database called `CourseData.db` in this folder.
 The database should exactly match your ERD.
 Populate the database with data from the CSV files.__